GifperTC/exceed-14-carpark/README.md

 - When there is a car leaving the parking lot, webpage must displays individual total parking time along with parking fee.

 - Have a summary page of total parking time, parking fee collected real time in a form of total money vs time-interval graph

+## Run Website

+You have to copy path of car.html as a main webpage.